 Almond lace cookies are an old time favorite

 In her note to me, Donna called these cookies “fragile, beautiful, and delicious.”
 I couldn’t describe them better.
 They have a lovely almond toffee flavor, with a snappy crispness.
 The batter is very thin and spreads out in the oven to make the lacy appearance.
 They flat cookies are cooled for a minute, then rolled around the handle of a wooden spoon to form little tubes.
 The toffee candy flavor and crunch comes from the butter and sugar caramelizing in the oven.

-While the recipe calls for grinding almonds I used my Trader Joe’s almond meal and it worked great.
-It’s a nice thing to have around for holiday baking, and I keep it in the fridge to preserve the freshness longer, because nut meals can spoil quickly.
+While the recipe calls for grinding almonds I used almond meal and it worked great.
+It’s a nice thing to have around for holiday baking, I keep it in the fridge to preserve the freshness longer, because nut meals can spoil quickly.
 Using the pre-ground almonds really makes this cookie a snap to put together.

 The rolling of the fresh-from-the-oven cookies was surprisingly easy and not as fussy as I’d feared.
 You’ll need the handle of a wooden spoon, or something similar, to roll the warm cookies around.
 They cool down and hold their shape immediately so you can move right on to the next.

-Donna says her mother was of Swedish heritage, and that makes sense since these cookies are definitely Scandinavian in origin.
+Donna says her mother was Swedish, and that makes sense since these cookies are definitely Scandinavian in origin.
 You can leave them flat if you don’t want to roll them, and I couldn’t resist dipping a few of them in a little dark chocolate.